everthinq/scrapy-splash_FARA/README.md

 ## Parses Foreign Agents Registration Act (FARA) for all [Active Foreign Principals by Country or Location](https://efile.fara.gov/pls/apex/f?p=185:130:0::NO:RP,130:P130_DATERANGE:N).

 ### Instructions:
-Python 3 scrapy-splash example
+Python 3 scrapy-splash example.

-I tested it only for Ubuntu 18.04, for lower versions of Ubuntu you may need to install python3 by yourself
+I tested it only in Ubuntu 18.04, for lower versions of Ubuntu you may need to install python3 by yourself.

+If you are using different OS you need to figure out how to run it.
+Basic idea is simple: run docker and then run spider.

 ### How to run:
 0. Get docker: